 When you arrive, leave the station on the rear side.
 Do not take the exit to the city, where everybody else will rush to, but take the exit in the opposite direction, exit Quantiusstraße.
 Don't be afraid, the street looks rather unspectacular, but you are on the right track!
 Turn left, and walk about 130 meters to the next street corner.
 The Bristol hotel lies just across the street.

-There are two options, airport Cologne/Bonn (IATA code CGN)
+There are three options, airport Cologne/Bonn (IATA code CGN),

 and Frankfurt airport (IATA code FRA).
-Both are
+All of them are

 Airport Cologne/Bonn lies in the other side of the river